asharif1990/eudi-wallet-it-docs/docs/en/backup-restore.rst

 **Steps 1-6**: The User wants to restore the Wallet with the backup that the User has from the previous Wallet Instance.
 The User selects `restore Wallet` in the Wallet Instance app, where he is prompted to upload the backup file from the local storage (it is possible to upload the backup file from the cloud storage as well) and enter the recovery key phrases.
-To check the authenticity of the file, it MUST verify the signature of the backup JWT.
+To check the authenticity of the file, the Wallet Instance MUST verify the backup JWT's signature to ensure its authenticity.
 To do this, it first extracts the Wallet Attestation JWT from ``wallet_attestation`` claim and obtains the related public key using the Wallet Attestation (``cnf`` claim).

 **Steps 7-8**: The Wallet Instance for each HW binding credentials entry in the payload of the backup JWT performs the following steps: